galeone/galeone.github.io/_posts/2017-09-06-ethereum-node-raspberri-pi-3.md

 Save the changes and exit.

-Now that we have a new user `geth`, set a new password, a RAID device that's mounted on `/home` we're ready to upgrade the whole system.
+Now that we have: a new user `geth`;  set a new password;  a RAID device that's mounted on `/home`;  we're ready to upgrade the whole system.

 ```bash
 # First change the root password